adel-gu/own-enumerable/README.md

 ### Usage

-To try the project, you can add any line of code to test out the Enumerable methods created, ensure to add your line of code at the buttom in `list.rb` file.
+To try the project, you can add any line of code to test out the Enumerable methods created, ensure to add your line of code at the bottom in `list.rb` file.

 Example code: